Need Help? Give us a call.

 1 (800) 345-3452

-There’s no cut-and-dry answer to this question—bookkeepers can wear many different hats depending on what your business needs.
+There’s no cut-and-dry answer—bookkeepers can wear many different hats depending on what each business needs.
 That said, there are a few things that almost every bookkeeper can take care of for your business.
-Though the role of a bookkeeper is a multifaceted, there are some core tenants to what bookkeepers do.
+Though the role of a bookkeeper is multifaceted, there are some core tenants to what bookkeepers do.

-But first, I want to address the initial question that might be on any business owner’s mind who’s also wondering “What do bookkeepers do?”—let’s first discuss why your small business needs a bookkeeper in the first place.
+But first, we need to address the initial question that’s likely to be on every business owner’s mind who’s also wondering “What do bookkeepers do?”
+Why does your small business need a bookkeeper in the first place?

 The answer, in the 15 years or so that I’ve been running Kildal Services, LLC, has never been “Why yes.
 Yes I did.”
 Not ever.
 And that is why your small business needs one.